ryanatkn/gro/src/docs/deploy.md

-gro deploy # prepare dist/ and commit it to the `deploy` branch, then push to go live gro deploy --source my-branch # deploy from `my-branch` instead of the default `main` gro deploy --target custom-deploy-branch # deploy to `custom-deploy-branch` instead of the default `deploy` -- WARNING! this force pushes to the target branch! gro deploy --dry # prepare dist/ but don't commit or push gro deploy --clean # if something goes wrong, use this to reset git and gro state
+gro deploy # prepare dist/ and commit it to the `deploy` branch, then push to go live gro deploy --source my-branch # deploy from `my-branch` instead of the default `main` gro deploy --target custom-deploy-branch # deploy to `custom-deploy-branch` instead of the default `deploy` -- WARNING! this force pushes to the target branch!
+# the above actually fails because force pushing is destructive, so add `--force` to be extra clear:
+gro deploy --target custom-deploy-branch --force
+# TODO maybe it should be `--dangerous-target-branch` instead of `--target` and `--force`?
+gro deploy --dry # prepare dist/ but don't commit or push gro deploy --clean # if something goes wrong, use this to reset git and gro state
 ```